Siege of Málaga (1487): Aftermath

 The conquest of Málaga was a harsh blow to the Nasrid kingdom of Granada, which lost its principal seaport.
 King Ferdinand II of Aragon had tried to negotiate the surrender of the city several times during the siege, but the defending forces declined it.
 As a result, the conquerors imposed a harsh penalty to the defeated side: the population was condemned to slavery or death, other than the group led by Ali Dordux.
 Hamet el Zegrí was executed.
 The survivors, numbering from 11,000 to 15,000 excluding the foreign mercenaries, were enslaved and their property confiscated.
 Some were sent to the North of Africa in exchange for captives, some were sold to defray the costs of the campaign, and some were distributed as gifts.

+After the conquest, the Jewish population of Málaga was taken prisoner and held in a prison camp in Carmona.
+About half of the ransom was covered by the captives' own assets, while the remainder was collected with the assistance of emissaries, accompanied by Jews fluent in Castilian to act as translators.
+Abraham Senior and Meir Melamed served as guarantors for the payment, which was completed only by early June 1489.
+Queen Isabella later issued a document, known as an horro, allowing those who wished to settle elsewhere in Castile or emigrate to Muslim-controlled North Africa.

 The task of reorganizing the territory was given to García Fernández Manrique, who had captured the fortress, and to Juan de la Fuente, two experienced administrators.
 Manrique made use of the help of Ali Dordux.
 Land was given in payment to the troops that accompanied the conquistadors.
 Between 5,000 and 6,000 colonists from Extremadura, León, Castile, Galicia and the Levant repopulated the province, of whom about a thousand settled in the capital.